Keystone currently operates over 20 aircraft that have been modified and equipped specifically for airborne survey operations.

 Keystone has its own maintenance facility located at its headquarters in Philadelphia.
 Full-time mechanics keep aircraft maintained and ready for each mission, helping to ensure the safety and efficiency of every collection.
 When aircraft are deployed on projects, routine and unscheduled maintenance is coordinated with local mechanics to minimize downtime.

 While Keystone's main base of operations is located in Philadelphia, PA, aircraft are routinely deployed on projects across the U.S. and North America.
-Tucson, AZ, Los Angeles, CA and Tyler, TX serve as remote bases of operation for regional operations, however flight crews are highly experienced at establishing temporary bases of operation wherever a project requires.
+Reno, NV, Los Angeles, CA and Tyler, TX serve as remote bases of operation for regional operations, however flight crews are highly experienced at establishing temporary bases of operation wherever a project requires.
 This allows Keystone to offer consistent, dependable service anywhere.